mumble-voip/mumble-www/hugo/content/documentation/administration/acl/index.md

 ### Meta Groups

 Meta groups can be used in ACL rules.

-The members of meta groups are not defined explicitly.
-They are determined implicitly through user state.
-For example, which channel they are in in relation to the rule.
+Meta groups have implicitly defined members.
+The members are determined by user state.

 | Group    | Description         | Notes          |
 | -------- | ------------------- | -------------- |